What you'll gain

 - 1

-Sit on a flat bench with a dumbbell on each thigh, then use a controlled kick-back to bring both dumbbells to the starting position at chest level as you lie back.
+Sit on a flat bench with a dumbbell on each thigh, then lie back as you kick the weights up to your chest.

 - 2